Goodness of fit by Neyman-Pearson testing: Benchmarks

 The reference hypothesis is the adequacy of the SM as a description of the process.
 Therefore the reference-distributed data are obtained by Monte Carlo simulations that are based on the SM theory.
 The main SM process that contributes to this final state is the Drell--Yan process where the muons emerge from the decay of a virtual photon or $Z$-boson particle generated in the annihilation of a quark-antiquark pair in the colliding protons.
 The SM theory also predicts the total number of events with two muons that are expected to be observed after a certain number of protons have been collided.
 More precisely, the number of expected events is proportional to the \textit{integrated luminosity} of the LHC collider that is employed in the analysis.
 By varying the data luminosity that we decide to employ, we can thus control the total number of expected events $\NRef$ of our GoF case study.

-Additionally, we can decide to restrict our analysis to the subset of the events that satisfy certain cuts on the kinematics of the muons.~\footnote{Acceptance cuts $p_{T}>20$~GeV and $|\eta|<2.4$ are applied in all cases.} Two choices are considered, defining two distinct GoF setups denoted as $\mu\mu$-60 and $\mu\mu$-100.
-In the first one, a 60~GeV lower cut selection is performed on the invariant mass of the two muons, while a 100~GeV cut is performed in the second setup.
-The 60~GeV cut, already considered in~\cite{DAgnolo:2019vbw}, corresponds to the threshold below which muons are hard to identify experimentally and the SM predictions for their distribution become more difficult to obtain.
-This cut includes the mass of the $Z$-boson particle of around 90~GeV, which can thus be produced resonantly and dominate the composition of the $\mu\mu$-60 reference distribution.
-The cut at 100~GeV was instead introduced in~\cite{dAgnolo:2021aun} and excludes the resonant $Z$-boson production entailing a strong change in the reference distribution of the $\mu\mu$-100 setup relative to that of the $\mu\mu$-60 setup.
+Additionally, we can decide to restrict our analysis to the subset of the events that satisfy certain cuts on the kinematics of the muons.~\footnote{Acceptance cuts $p_{T}>20$~GeV and $|\eta|<2.4$ are always applied.} Two choices are considered, defining two distinct GoF setups denoted as $\mu\mu$-60 and $\mu\mu$-100.
+In the first case, only events corresponding to an invariant mass of the two muons larger than 60~GeV are kept.
+This selection rule was already considered in~\cite{DAgnolo:2019vbw}, and it corresponds to the threshold below which muons are hard to identify experimentally and the SM predictions for their distribution become more difficult to obtain.
+This cut does not exclude the mass of the $Z$-boson particle at approximately 90~GeV, which can thus be produced resonantly and dominate the composition of the $\mu\mu$-60 reference distribution.
+In the second case, we only retain events with an invariant mass of the two muons above 100~GeV.
+This cut was introduced in~\cite{dAgnolo:2021aun} and excludes the resonant $Z$-boson production entailing a strong change in the reference distribution compared to the other case.
 In order to maintain a comparable number of expected events in the two setups, the integrated luminosities have been chosen to be $0.35 \, \rm fb^{-1}$ for the $\mu\mu$-60 and $3.5 \, \rm fb^{-1}$ for the $\mu\mu$-100 setup.
 This choice corresponds to $\NRef=18740$ and $\NRef=84530$ in the two setups.